particle-iot/docs/src/content/troubleshooting/led.md

 - SPI transaction callbacks
 - SparkIntervalTimer library timer callbacks

+{{!-- BEGIN shared-blurb 7a43657c-a231-439b-b1bd-f1d4a189dc0c --}}
 Things you should not do from an ISR:

 - Any memory allocation or free: new, delete, malloc, free, strdup, etc.
 - Any Particle class function like Particle.publish, Particle.subscribe, etc.
 - Most API functions, with the exception of pinSetFast, pinResetFast, and analogRead.
-- delay or other functions that block
+- delay or other functions that block.
 - Log.info, Log.error, etc.
 - sprintf, Serial.printlnf, etc. with a `%f` (float) value.
+- attachInterrupt and detachInterrupt cannot be called within the ISR.
+- Mutex locks.
+This includes SPI transactions and I2C lock.
+{{!-- END shared-blurb --}}

 ### Solid colors